tferrari92/automate-all-the-things/README.md

 The [/my-app directory](my-app) on the repo is meant to represent an application code repository.
 Here you'll find the application code files and the corresponding Dockerfile.
 You could theoretically replace the contents of the my-app directory with the code and Dockerfile for any other app and it should still work.

-There's two parts to this pipeline:
+There's four stages on this pipeline:

-On the Build part we will use Docker to build a container image from the Dockerfile, tag it with the number of the pipeline run and push it to your DockerHub registry.
+On the Build stage we will use Docker to build a container image from the Dockerfile, tag it with the number of the pipeline run and push it to your DockerHub registry.

-On the Deploy part, we will checkout the repo and modify the [values.yaml file](helm/my-app/values.yaml) on the [helm/my-app](helm/my-app) directory and push the change to GitHub.
+On the Deploy Dev stage, we will checkout the repo and modify the [values-dev.yaml file](helm/my-app/values-dev.yaml) on the [helm/my-app](helm/my-app) directory and push the change to GitHub.
 [But why?](https://i.gifer.com/2Gg.gif)<br>
 Remember how we just pushed the image to DockerHub with the new tag?
 And remember how ArgoCD is watching the helm/my-app directory?
 Well, this is how we tell ArgoCD that a new version is available and should be deployed.
-We modify the image.tag value in the values.yaml file and wait for ArgoCD to apply the changes.
+We modify the image.tag value in the values-dev.yaml file and wait for ArgoCD to apply the changes.

 [This is how gentlemen manage their K8S resources](https://i.imgur.com/2Xntz2P.jpg).
 We are not some cavemen creating and deleting stuff manually with kubectl.
 We manage our infrastucture with **GitOps**.

+After the Deploy Dev stage is done and only if it was successful, the Deploy Test stage will commence.
+It will do the same thing as the previous, but this time modifying the [values-test.yaml](helm/my-app/values-dev.yaml) of course.

+We'll repeat the same process for Prod, but since Prod should be a more delicate environment, the Deploy Prod stage will require authorization from the top level excecutives (in this case it's you) to be executed.
+You'll recieve an email with a link asking you to verify and approve the deployment to Prod.
+Go ahead and approve it.
+Or don't, I don't really care...

+That's it!
+Your app was deployed to all environments!
+Good job!

 This pipeline is automatically triggered everytime there are any changes commited inside the "application code repository" (meaning the [/my-app directory](my-app)).
 In this manner, if the developers commit any changes to the app, they will be automatically built and deployed to the cluster.
 That's some delicious CI/CD for you baby.

 Now, if the infrastrucure team needs to make changes to the cluster resources, they would work on the "k8s infrastructure repository" (meaning the [/helm/my-app directory](helm/my-app)).
-Let's say they need to increase the number of pod replicas, then they'd change the value of deployment.replicas in the [values.yaml file](helm/my-app/values.yaml), commit the change and wait for ArgoCD to apply the changes on the cluster.
+Let's say they need to increase the number of pod replicas in the prod environment, then they'd change the value of deployment.replicas in the [values-prod.yaml file](helm/my-app/values-prod.yaml), commit the change and wait for ArgoCD to apply the changes on the cluster.
 And there's some tasty Gitops for you too.

-Follow the following instructions You wont see anything at hte url the artifact gave until argocd refrese. it does this every three minutes. you can either wait like a sensei or go into the argocd ui and hit refresh on the application

 <br/>